-Secure Desktop 10 is a 32-bit application and is 64-bit aware.
-Secure Desktop 10 has been tested in Windows XP, Windows Server 2003, Windows 7, Windows Server 2008, Windows 8, Windows 8.1, Windows Server 2012 and Windows 10.
+Secure Desktop 11 is a 32-bit application and is 64-bit aware.
+Secure Desktop 11 has been tested in Windows 10, Windows 11, Windows Server 2016, Windows Server 2019, and Windows Server 2022.
+Legacy versions of Windows are available by purchasing Secure Desktop 10.

-Secure Desktop 10 provides several import mechanisms to bring in program data from Start Menu Shortcuts, Startup Group Shortcuts, Registry Startup, Desktop Shortcuts, Program Files, and My Computer.
+Secure Desktop 11 provides several import mechanisms to bring in program data from Start Menu Shortcuts, Startup Group Shortcuts, Registry Startup, Desktop Shortcuts, Program Files, and My Computer.

-Most of our customers use Secure Desktop in a mission-critical setting such as manufacturing, the pharmaceutical industry or for retail point of sale.
-When using Windows 10 in a mission-critical setting, Microsoft recommends using Windows 10 Enterprise Long-Term Servicing Branch (LTSB) Edition.
-This LTSB Edition does not support Universal Windows applications.
-Although Secure Desktop works on any Windows 10 Edition, we recommend that our customers carefully research the various Editions to insure a stable system.
-Windows 10 Enterprise LTSB Edition may be the best Edition of Windows 10 for your mission-critical setting.
+Most of our customers use Secure Desktop in a mission-critical setting such as manufacturing, the pharmaceutical industry, or for retail point of sale.
+When using Windows 10 in a mission-critical environment, Microsoft recommends using Windows 10 Enterprise Long-Term Servicing Channel (LTSC) Edition.
+This LTSC Edition does not support Universal Windows applications.
+Although Secure Desktop works on any Windows 10 or Windows 11 Edition (except Windows 10S or 11S), we recommend that our customers carefully research the various Editions to ensure a stable system.
+Windows 10 Enterprise LTSC Edition may be the best Edition of Windows 10 for your mission-critical setting.